 The NIAAA reports that long-term alcohol abuse leads to neuroadaptation, a phenomenon in which the brain becomes increasingly tolerant to alcohol.
 Consequently, individuals with alcoholism require higher amounts of alcohol to achieve the desired effect.
 Furthermore, these neuroadaptations contribute to withdrawal symptoms, making it challenging for individuals to quit drinking.

 Several factors contribute to the development of alcoholism.
 The NIAAA emphasizes the role of genetic predisposition, as individuals with a family history of alcoholism are more susceptible to the disorder.
-Additionally, environmental factors, such as exposure to environments with excessive drinking, and co-occurring mental health disorders can increase the
+Additionally, environmental factors, such as exposure to environments with excessive drinking, and co-occurring mental health disorders, can increase the

 risk of alcoholism.